siddharth2016/hello-open-source/.github/CONTRIBUTING.md

 4. It would be kind of you to spread the word, give this repo a star and help others in their open source journey.

-That's about it, go ahead and rock the world !
+That's about it, go ahead and rock the world!